COLON RECTAL SURGERY

 The lower end of the digestive tract includes the rectum and anus.
-Rectal and anal cancer are very common.
+Rectal and anal cancer is very common.
 Rectal cancer is the third most common form of cancer in humans.
 The sigmoid colon is attached to the rectum, but diseases in this area are not always treatable by minimally invasive transanal surgery.
 The procedure is minimally invasive because there are no incisions made externally to the body.
 The instruments used, go through the anus.
 The problem with using this surgery for the colon is that the instruments are not flexible and cannot bend to take care of polyps and tumors in the colon.

 There are two types of transanal minimally invasive surgery.
 The first type of minimally invasive surgery is called local transanal resection.
 Minimally invasive transanal surgery requires the use of an endoscope.
 The surgery does not require any external incisions.
 The endoscope is placed inside the anal cavity.
 The instrument cuts away layers in the rectal wall to remove polyps and tumors.
 The procedure only requires local anesthesia.
 This procedure gets polyps in the rectum and anus.
 Polyps any further than that cannot be taken care of by this type of surgery.
 This surgery can also be done laparoscopically.
 The surgery would require only small incisions in the abdominal wall.
 Small instruments go through the cut, and the surgery is performed relatively quickly.